UPPMAX/naiss_intro_python/docs/communication/20251014/welcome_email.md

 `[Zoom invite text]`

-## Welcome to the 'Intro to Python for HPC' course of 2025-10-14 step 3
+## Welcome to the 'Intro to Python for HPC' course of 2025-10-14 steps 3 and 4

 Dear learners,